INTL BUS 3280 The Law of International Business Transactions: 3 semester hours

 INTL BUS 3582 International Investments: 3 semester hours

 Same as FINANCE 3582.
-Prerequisites: FINANCE 3500.
+Prerequisites: FINANCE 3500, and a 2.0 overall GPA.
 This course explores the concepts of investing and hedging risk management, portfolio diversification, currency risk, asset pricing, and alternative portfolio strategies.
 Techniques for using derivatives are discussed in the context of hedging exchange rate risk.
 Reading foreign exchange quotes and understanding the functioning of global markets is central to the course.
 A prior course in investments is recommended but not required.

 INTL BUS 3680 International Management: 3 semester hours

 Same as MGMT 3680.
-Prerequisites: A minimum 2.0 campus GPA.
-In addition, ECON 1002 and MGMT 3600; or consent of the instructor.
+Prerequisites: ECON 1002 and MGMT 3600, a minimum 2.0 campus GPA or consent of the instructor.
 A study of international business and management practices.
 Topics covered include an introduction to international management and the multinational enterprise, the cultural environment of international management, planning in an international setting, organizing for international operations, directing international operations, international staffing, preparing employees for international assignments, and the control process in an international context.

 INTL BUS 3780 International Marketing: 3 semester hours

 Same as MKTG 3780.
 Prerequisites: MKTG 3700 and a 2.0 overall GPA.
 Marketing management problems, techniques and strategies needed to apply the marketing concept to the world marketplace.
 Understanding a country's cultural and environmental impact on the marketing plan is emphasized, as well as competing in markets of various cultures.
 Worldwide consumerism, economic and social development, the spread of multinational corporations, business ethics, and current economic and marketing issues are examined.

 INTL BUS 3882 Data Networks and Security: 3 semester hours